jcubic/alt/README.md

     `alt` error then correct; otherwise, select one from the current buffer.

+`alt-correct-auto`: replace the error at point with
+    LanguageTool's first suggestion, without any prompt or popup.
+    Handy together with `alt-next` for quick passes — but it applies the top suggestion blindly, so review the result (a single `undo` reverts it).

 #### Correction style

 `alt-correct-style` controls how corrections are presented (default